Victorian Medicinal Cannabis Drivers to No Longer Face Automatic Loss of Licence, But NSW Continues Zero Tolerance

 The Turnbull government legalised the production and distribution of medicinal cannabis, which came into effect in October 2016.
-However, all states and territories, besides Tasmania, have continued to apply their drug driving laws to legal cannabis medicine and have consistently resisted reform attempts, despite their regimes only testing for drug presence and not impairment.
+However, up until now all states and territories, besides Tasmania, had continued to apply their drug driving laws to legal cannabis medicine and had consistently resisted reform attempts, despite their regimes only testing for drug presence and not impairment.

 The Andrews government finally agreed to address this issue in February 2023 and promised it would be resolved by the end of this year, after Legalise Cannabis Victoria MLC David Ettershank introduced a bill to provide a medical cannabis driving defence that same month.
 And in October last year, a month after Jacinta Allan became premier, laws were passed to facilitate cannabis driving research.